 That’s why breaking your studies down into sections guided by deadlines is a brilliant idea to help keep you on track

-Deadlines are the perfect way to hold yourself accountable and if you are struggling to stick to them, you are, in all probability, going to have extended the time in which you will complete the course.
+Deadlines are the perfect way to hold yourself accountable and if you are struggling to stick to them, you will probably have extended the time to complete the course.

 Clarify areas you don’t understand or struggle with

-While you are studying, you are bound to come across concepts, chapters or sections, and scenarios that you might not understand fully.
+While you are studying, you are bound to come across concepts, chapters, sections, and scenarios that you might not understand fully.

-Do not just sit back and think, “I will sort that out sometime down the line”.
+Do not just sit back and think, “I will sort that out sometime soon”.

-If you are struggling with a concept, try to solve the problem as soon as you can.
+If you are struggling with a concept, try to solve the problem as soon as possible.

 If you cannot find the answer, that then might mean contacting your certification organization and speaking to a mentor.

-Many packages offered do include some form of mentorship, or the ability to contact experts if a problem arises.
+Many packages offer some form of mentorship or the ability to contact experts if a problem arises.

-If you don’t have that option as part of the package that you chose, rather take any questions you have to the online forums run by the certification organization.
+If you don’t have that option as part of your chosen package, take any questions you have to the online forums run by the certification organization.

-That’s a great way of bouncing problems and ideas of other students who are studying for the same certification that you are.
+That’s a great way of bouncing problems and ideas off other students who are studying for the same certification that you are.

-You could even form a study group and work with others towards your certification.
+You could even form a study group and work with others toward your certification.